 last_ip_address_eq is part of a matchers DSL provided by

-Additionally, for security reasons, you need to whitelist the new attribute
+Additionally, for security reasons you will need to whitelist the new attribute

-needed for the search using a specific method provided by
+needed for the search.
+You do this by using a specific method provided by